GriffGaff/JobInterviewApp/project/DTO/1_ProgramDetails/readme.md

-directory for first phase (program details)
+contents of the first phase of application process (program details)